ksa607/budget_backend/README.md

 ## How to test

-Create a `.env.test` with a simalar configuration as above (use another database).
+Create a `.env.test` with a similar configuration as above (use another database).

 Run the tests with `yarn test`.
 To get coverage run `yarn test:coverage`.